jmrphy/media_civil_war/media_civil_war.md

-Using state-level data for a large panel of countries from 1945 to 1999, Warren constructs a media density index (MDI) on a country-year basis capturing the total number of televisions, radios, and newspapers per person.[^3] Warren demonstrates that, after controlling for other predictors of civil war, mass media density is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.
+Using state-level data for a large panel of countries from 1945 to 1999, Warren constructs a media density index (MDI) on a country-year basis capturing the total number of televisions, radios, and newspapers per person.[^5] Warren demonstrates that, after controlling for other predictors of civil war, mass media density is associated with more than a tenfold decrease in the likelihood of observing civil war in a particular country-year.

-The general pacification theory is both empirically and logically puzzling.
-First, if mass media density decreases the likelihood of civil war as strongly and robustly as Warren argues, one might expect the global proliferation of mass media since the 1950s to be followed by a corresponding decrease in the global prevalence of civil war.
-It is therefore puzzling that in the post-war period, the international system's most rapid and widespread proliferation of mass media density has coincided with its most dramatic increases in civil war.
+The general pacification theory is highly parsimonious and robustly explains an important part of the relationship between mass media and civil war onset, yet its implications have empirically and logically puzzling aspects.
+First, if mass media density decreases the likelihood of civil war as strongly and robustly as Warren argues, one might expect the global proliferation of mass media since the 1950s to be associated with some corresponding decrease in the global prevalence of civil war.
+It is puzzling that in the post-war period, the international system's most rapid and widespread proliferation of mass media has coincided with its most dramatic increases in civil war.
 This apparent contradiction does not inherently falsify the general pacification theory, for of course it is possible that other drivers of civil war onset have simply outweighed the pacifying effect of mass media.
 Nonetheless, that an exponential increase in civil wars around the world coincides so closely with an exponential increase in mass media density raises the possibility that the effect of mass media on civil war onset is not as simple as the general pacification theory suggests.

 The first logical shortcoming of the general pacification theory is that the unique logic of mass communications which benefits the state's